Abdou240/abdou240/README.md

 ### Hi Everyone! :grinning:
 I'm Abderrahmen from Germany  🎯.

-- 👨‍💻 A Mechatronics Engineer turned Data Scientist who is passionate about using artificial intelligence to make the world a slightly better place.
+- 👨‍💻 A Data Scientist who is passionate about using artificial intelligence to make the world a slightly better place.
 - 💡 &nbsp;I like to explore new trends and learn new technologies.
 - 🌱 &nbsp;I'm on track for learning more about <a style="color:#45b8d8" href="https:https://www.python.org/" target="_blank"><u>Python</u></a>, <a style="color:#764ABC" href="https://www.techtarget.com/searchdatamanagement/definition/SQL/" target="_blank"><u>SQL</u></a> and <a style="color:#000000" href="https://en.wikipedia.org/wiki/Machine_learning" target="_blank"><u>Machine learning</u></a>.
 - 📚 What do I believe?
 Jack of all, Master of some.